Nynuphar/IDEAL-doc/docs/source/index.rst

 IDEAL linkage
 ******************

-This area explains how to inspect the linkage after importing study patients and manage manual addition of patients to a study.
+This area explains how to inspect the linkage after a bulk import of study patients and how to manually link patients from a study to the hospital.

 .. toctree::
    :maxdepth: 1